ljufa/ljufa/README.md

 ## `dplayer` (rust)
 Controller for DIY Raspberry PI 4 based audiophile streamer.
 It acts as a software controller for DAC chip AK4497 using the I2C protocol.
 It also implements a function to switch between different players: Music Player Daemon, Logitech Media Server, and Spotify.
 For each of the players, it implements base functions: Play, Stop, Next, and Prev.
 All the functions are exposed over IR remote interface and REST API consumed by the UI which is also written in rust wasm using [seed framework](https://seed-rs.org/).
-It can also print current player information on the LCD.

 - [Backend ▪️ dplayer](https://github.com/ljufa/dplayer)
 - [UI ▪️ dplayer-ui](https://github.com/ljufa/dplayer-ui)